lanl/PyBNF/README.md

 This application is for fitting BNGL and SBML models with metaheuristic methods.

-For documentation, refer to [Documentation.pdf](Documentation.pdf).
+For documentation, refer to [Documentation.pdf](Documentation.pdf) or the online documentation at <https://pybnf.readthedocs.io/en/latest/>.

 PyBioNetFit is released under the BSD-3 license.
 For more information, refer to the [LICENSE](LICENSE).
 LANL code designation: C18062